 - Send recurring invoices so you can cultivate good payment habits

-Not only does it make money conversations more manageable by putting processes on autopilot, but it also makes billing painless and ensures you spend more time doing what you love and less time on accounting.
-Sign-up for a free 30-day trial and conquer those awkward money conversations.
+Not only does it make money conversations more manageable by putting these processes on autopilot, but it also makes billing painless.
+With more of your time freed up, you’ll get to do more of what you love and spend less time on accounting.
+Sign up for a free 30-day trial and conquer those awkward money conversations today.